 - While the squash is baking, prepare the Wild Rice Pilaf

 - Remove the lid of the squash, and any water inside it

 - Spoon the stuffing into the squash, pressing it in firmly, mounding it up on top, and smoothing it out

-- Any stuffing that’s left over can be baked separately, or used to stuff something else – like peppers!
+- Any stuffing that's left over can be baked separately, or used to stuff something else, such as peppers!

 - Cover the stuffed squash loosely with foil and bake for 30 minutes, removing the foil in the last 10 minutes to allow the stuffing to brown a bit